It has been said that dogs are “Man’s Best Friend.” If the tables were turned, could it be said that man is a “Dog’s Best Friend?”

 Life is short, play often!
-When my children were little, playtime’s were the most precious moments of the day.
-We were relaxed together, we laughed, hugged, giggled, and acted silly . . . and although all these things may seem frivolous, they’re in fact the glue that holds most any relationship together.
+When my children were little, play times were the most precious moments of the day.
+We were relaxed together, we laughed, hugged, giggled, and acted silly.
+Although these things may seem frivolous, they’re in fact the glue that holds most any relationship together.
 It’s the same with our dogs.
 Besides being fun, playing with your dog builds trust and strengthens your bond.
-It also helps him develop the social and physical skills that he’ll need as an adult.
+It also helps him develop the social and physical skills that he will need as an adult.
 My dogs are already pretty darn good at playing, and I’m learning to follow their lead!

 Dig Deeper: “Tips for Safe Play Between Humans and Dogs”

 Last thoughts about how to be a “Dog’s Best Friend.”

 I’ve heard it said that love to a child is spelled time.
 I’d say the same for dogs . . .